 Learning and teaching

-You’ll generally have around 8-10 hours of classes per week including seminars, tutorials and lectures.
-However, independent study is an important aspect of this programme, either alone or in a group, since it allows you to develop key research, analysis and communication skills and develop your own ideas.
+You’ll generally have around eight to ten hours of classes per week including seminars, tutorials and lectures.
+However, independent study is an important aspect of this programme, either alone or in a group, as it allows you to develop key research, analysis and communication skills and develop your own ideas.

-Most of our modules are assessed through written assignments, which you’ll choose from a range of topics.
-To help you prepare, you’ll be able to submit a draft to your tutor for comment beforehand, and we offer other forms of support as well.
+Most of our modules are assessed through written assignments, from which you’ll often be able to choose from a range of topics.
+To help you prepare, you’ll be able to submit a draft to your tutor for comment beforehand.

 MA TESOL Teacher Education graduates have gone on to take up positions as pre and in-service English language teacher educators within universities or local educational administrations in various parts of the world.